micyukcha/simpleAPI/README.md

 # simpleAPI
-# Setting up a simple API request to Heroku.
+# Setting up a simple API request on Heroku.